 - If the market is choppy, it is not as strong a signal.

 - Look for trending markets to get better trade signals from this candlestick pattern

 When they occur at the top of an uptrend; one of the most important factors of a reversal.
 Bearish engulfing candles can happen anywhere on a chart but the most powerful reversal signal is when it forms at the top on a trend or a peak.
 Pair this with other technical analysis for even more information; such as previous support/resistance areas, moving averages, and current volume.
 Adding in all that information will help create a stronger game plan.

-The pattern has formed at a key resistance level that the bulls can’t break.
+The pattern has formed at a key resistance level that the bulls cannot break.
 The bears do not want price to climb anymore so they step in.
 The highs of the bearish engulfing candle should be the highs of the pattern.

 The next candle after the bearish engulfing pattern close lower than its predecessors.
 That is a pretty significant signal that the trend reversal is taking place.
 It should start making lower lows.